rasmusheidalolesen/TT_Crackwpa2/README.md

                       If you want to be sure of a succesfull crack, enter the password of the AP you want to crack.

-3. copy the script to any location on your PC/laptop
+3. Open terminal and paste the script to: nano /usr/sbin/cackwpa2 and save changes
-4. open a terminal and wrtite: chmod +x /(path to your where ever you have put your script)
+4. In terminal and write: chmod +x /usr/sbin/crackwpa2

 5. In terminal write: crackwpa2